 Ceviche (pronounced "seh-VEE-chay") is a Latin American recipe for raw fish and seafood marinated in citrus juice, mainly lime and lemon juice.
 The acid in the citrus juice denatures the proteins in the fish, causing it to become opaque and producing a firm texture.

-What do I mean by "denature?"
+What does "denature" mean?
 Proteins are made up of long chains of amino acids, and when exposed to acid, these chains break apart and arrange themselves into different configurations.

 As such, ceviche is served either chilled or at room temperature.

 Other ingredients in ceviche typically include onions, chiles and cilantro, and sometimes tomatoes.
-Avocado is one of my favorite ceviche ingredients.
+Avocado is a wonderful item to include in ceviche, and as a bonus, the acid will prevent the avocados from turning brown.

-Shrimp ceviche, popular in Ecuador, is made solely with shrimp and includes tomato sauce.
+In Ecuador, shrimp ceviche is made solely with shrimp and includes tomato sauce.
 The Peruvian version can include corn and cooked sweet potato.

 One will sometimes hear the word ceviche mispronounced by leaving off the third syllable, thus rendering it "seh-VEECH" instead of "seh-VEE-chay."
 The effect of this can be compared, not favorably, to fingernails on a chalkboard, especially because the most common offenders tend to be professional cooks, who ought to know better.